joepvd/table/man.1.table.rst

 =====

 -----------------------
-display text in a table
+Display text in a table
 -----------------------

 :Author: joepvd